Why I Blog… My Story

 When I was about sixteen years old, I decided I wanted to be a travel writer.
 Since then, it’s been a lifelong dream.
 But, over the years, things went a little off track – as they often do.
 A lack of self belief, a lot of university debt, a few other devastating life changes and far too many overwhelming fears of the world, led to me ignoring those dreams until they were almost forgotten.
 Luckily, a friend who believed in me much more than I did gave me a book on travel writing for my birthday a few years ago, and I – somewhat timidly – launched this travel blog as an experiment, to see if I was good enough.

 The little experiment paid off!
-It’s almost three years since I started blogging, and the journey has been a long one.
+It’s been three years since I started blogging, and the journey has been a long one.
 Over the years I’ve gathered a surprisingly large following; learnt a huge amount about blogging, SEO, marketing and who knows what else; grown in self confidence and as a writer; made new friends; and – most importantly – travelled as much as I could.
 At the beginning of 2014, I quit my ‘day job’ to travel and blog full time with my partner, Sam, starting with a five month trip to South America – and I’ve never looked back.
 It’s been one hell of a journey, but I’m grateful for every single second – even the mishaps, of which there have been hundreds – and I hope that above all else, my blog shows other people in my position that it is so important to believe in yourself.

 If there’s something you want to do, whether it’s travel the world, make it in your dream career, or anything else, it all starts with you.
 If I’d never taken those first scary steps – starting the blog, buying those plane tickets, quitting my job – I wouldn’t be where I am now.
 I’m by no means successful yet, but I am getting there – and I hope this blog shows other people that it’s never too late to achieve your dreams.
 The only thing holding you back is you.